IncredibleLego/GoPong/README.md

 ### HIGHSCORES:
 - 2 menus on top: one to choose gamemode (solo, multi, ai) and one to change the difficulty: so I have 1 page for all leaderboards
 - Different leaderboards for different difficulties?
 Maybe to choose between an option above like

+- Multiplayer highscores need adjustment -> When names are max possible it goes out of scale
+- Multiplayer highscores reach errors like "16:60"

 - Update and draw for the 3 will be in common except for the shown data and title
 - Turn highscoreSelected in bool: menu or not menu?